-I’ve heard of farming communities before that allow outsiders to buy a cow which they look after in return for the first calf (or some other payment form).
+I’ve heard of farming communities before that allow outsiders to buy a cow, essentially to invest in a cow, which they look after in return for the first calf (or some other payment form).
 I have often been tempted to buy-in but have been nervous of the accountability of the farmers as well as how events such as theft or death of the cow would be dealt with.
 These communal farming schemes have always seemed a bit risky and seem to work on the “handshake-agreement” which is strange when you don’t have any personal relationship with the parties involved.

-Livestock Wealth is very different though!
-It is the most structured, tech-savvy and award-winning crowdfunding farms that I’ve heard of!
+Livestock Wealth is a structured, tech-savvy and award-winning crowdfunding farm.
 That sounds like a mouthful but after reading everything on their website, calling their office and then discussing this with two trusted friends I decided to buy a cow!
 I’m generally risk-adverse but feel that there’s no more risk in this than most other investments.
 I also like this as it helps in diversifying my investments, support local entrepreneurs, and it is so far proving to be a great investment.

 Who would have thought that owning a cow could turn out to be so easy and such a great investment?

 How my cow investment works